MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-upsert-insert-update-record.md

 |Key values in URL |<xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes Property>|Contains the alternate key data to identify the record.|
 |Body of request|The <xref:Microsoft.Xrm.Sdk.Entity> set to the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target?text=UpsertRequest.Target Property>|Contains the data to use for `Create` or `Update`.|

-Although these requests are processed on the server as describe above, you can think of it this way:
+Although these requests are processed on the server as described above, you can think of it this way:

 - **If the record exists:** The data set in the body of the request for those alternate key values in the Url will be *removed*, so there is no point in including it.
 This ensures that you cannot update the alternate key values of a record when you are using those alternate key values to identify it.
 You can change alternate key values using the primary key or a different set of alternate keys.
 - **If the record doesn't exist:** Any alternate key values set in the body of the request will be used to create the new record, *even if the data is different* than the values specified by the alternate keys in the Url.
 If there is no alternate key data in the body of the request, the alternate key data from the URL will be copied into the body of the request.
-To avoid a situation where the URL alternate key values and the corresponding values in the body doesn't match, it is best to not include it in the body at all.
+To avoid a situation where the key values in the Url and the corresponding key values in the body don't match, it is best to not include them in the body at all.

 #### [SDK for .NET](#tab/sdk)

 - **If the record exists:** Any data in the <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> collection of the <xref:Microsoft.Xrm.Sdk.Entity> instance set as the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target?text=Target Property> that matches data found in the <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes Property> will be *removed*, so there is no point in including it.
 This ensures that you cannot update the alternate key values of a record when you are using those alternate key values to identify it.
 You can change alternate key values using the primary key or a different set of alternate keys.
 - **If the record doesn't exist:** Any data in the <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> collection of the <xref:Microsoft.Xrm.Sdk.Entity> instance set as the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target?text=Target Property> that has the same keys as data found in the <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes Property> will be used to create the new record, *even if it the values are different* than the data in the <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes Property>.
 If there is no alternate key data in <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> collection, the alternate key data from the <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes Property> will be copied into the <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> collection.
-To avoid a situation where the values in the <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes Property> and the corresponding data in the <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> collection doesn't match, it is best to not include it in the <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> at all.
+To avoid a situation where the values in the <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes> collection and the corresponding data in the <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> collection doesn't match, it is best to not include this data in the <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> at all.

 ---

 ## Using Web API

 With the Web API the `Upsert` and `Update` messages are both initiated using http `PATCH` against a specified `EntitySet` resource identified by the keys in the Url.

 The difference between `Upsert` and `Update` is defined by whether the `If-Match: *` request header is included.
 If the `If-Match: *` request header is included and no resource can be identified by the key values in the Url, the request will return a `404 Not Found` status code.
-The inclusion of the `If-Match: *` request header ensures that the `PATCH` request is an `Update` operation.
+The `If-Match: *` request header ensures that the `PATCH` request is an `Update` operation.

 If the `If-Match: *` request header is not included, the `PATCH` request is treated like an `Upsert` and a new record will be created if no records matching the keys in the URL are found.
 However, unlike the SDK, the response will not tell you whether a record was created.
 The status response will be `204 No Content` in either case.